 - Bachelor of Science in Engineering Technology (B.S.E.T.) degree with a concentration in Electronics.

 The College of Engineering has eight faculty members in the Department of Chemical, Civil and Mechanical Engineering and eleven in the Department of Electrical Engineering and Computer Science.
-All programs within the College are accredited by the Accreditation Board for Engineering and Technology (ABET).
+All programs within the College are accredited by ABET.